The Pledge for Inclusion

 As Workforce

-problem-solving, empathy, and creativity.
+Inclusive hiring unlocks diverse problem-solving, empathy, and creativity.
 Employees with disabilities often exhibit higher resilience, discipline, and team loyalty.

 As Consumers

-As Entrepreneurs
+As Innovators

 The Big Picture